equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-working-on.md

 For our [example system](content/images/tm-example-system.png)

+- Examine the system, the assumptions and security requirements
 - Draw a DFD for the system
 - Document any assumptions you make
 - Prepare to present the model to the class